dharanicb98/GtoG-Migration/README.md

 2. **Identifies Missing Repositories** that need to be migrated.
 3. **Creates New Repositories** on the new account.
 4. **Clones and Pushes** the repositories from the old account to the new account.

+## 📖 Story Behind the Migration

+Once upon a time, I was managing multiple repositories under my GitHub account, **dharanicb**. 🌟 However, life threw a curveball my way—I lost access to the credentials for that account! 😱 After exhausting all recovery options, I realized I needed to start fresh.

+So, I created a new GitHub account under the username **dharanicb98**. 🚀 The task at hand was daunting: migrating all the repositories from the old account to the new one.
+But with a bit of scripting magic, I automated the entire process and ensured that no project was left behind.

+This script was the result of that journey, designed to help anyone else facing a similar challenge or simply looking to streamline their repository management. 🌈

 ## 🚀 Getting Started